While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 The Art Institute of California in San Francisco is part of a system of more than 50 schools across North America.
 Several Creative and Applied Arts programs are available for both undergraduates and graduates are offered.

-Students looking for a degree in video game creation can select between a BS in Game Art & Design and a BS in Visual & Game Programming.
-The choice depends on whether you want a program that leans more toward the artistic areas of development or the technical side.
+Students looking to enroll in this gaming university can select between a BS in Game Art & Design and a BS in Visual & Game Programming.
+The choice depends on whether their chosen game design college program is the right choice for you that leans more toward the artistic areas of development or the technical side.
 (The top-rated California game design schools)

 Academy of Interactive Entertainment, Seattle

-This young, acclaimed school offers several programs in the area of Game Design and Animation across their seven college campuses in Australia and America.
+This academy is one of the most acclaimed game design colleges that offers several programs in the area of Game Design and Animation across their seven college campuses in Australia and America.

 Among these two-year programs are an Advanced Diploma of Professional Game Development (Game Art & Animation) and an Advanced Diploma of Professional Game Development (Game Programming).